gandhiboys/CS648_Assignment6/README.md

 This is the _Assignment 6_ of course **CS-648**

 #### Abstract
-The sixth assignment revolves around introduction to JavaScript.
-This assignment is about multiple basic javascripts.
+The sixth task is about learning about JavaScript.
+This assignment consists of several simple javascripts.

 ### Introduction
 This is based on the sixth assignment on JavaScript.